Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Experimental Results and Comparisons

 Our design for evaluating a single Conv layer is simulated and the latency is shown in Fig. \ref{fig:batch_conv_compare} for different number of input/output channels.
 In our simulations, $N=2^{16}$.
 It is assumed that $c_i=c_o$, $h_i=w_i=w$, and $c_iw^2=N$.
 Hence, $w$ is adjusted according to different $c_i$ in our simulations.
 The latencies of the computations on the server and client sides in our proposed design are shown separately in Fig. \ref{fig:batch_conv_compare} and they do not change with the filter size, $f$.
 For comparison, the Gazelle, Cheetah, and ConvFHE designs are also simulated over the same platform.
 Similar to that of our design, the latencies of Cheetah and ConvFHE schemes do not depend on $f$.
 However, the latency of Gazelle increases with larger $f$ because it packs different rows of the filters into separate polynomials.
 Besides, since Gazelle only packs $N/2$ data into one polynomial, it was iterated twice in the simulation to process the same amount of input data.
-Overall, the latency of the ConvFHE scheme is around 8$\times$ to $13\times$ longer compared to the sum of the latency of the computations on both the server and client sides of our design when $c_i/c_o$ increases from 4 to 256.
+Overall, the ConvFHE scheme exhibits a latency approximately $8\times$ to $13\times$ longer than that of our design on both the server and client side as $c_i/c_o$ increases from 4 to 256.
 Its longer latency is due to the expensive packLWE algorithm and many polynomial multiplications.
 Cheetah has around $5\times$ to $7.5\times$ longer latency than our design for $c_i/c_o$ in the same range.
 The Gazelle design for kernel sizes $f=3$, $f=5$, and $f=7$ have $134\times$, $358\times$, and $1057\times$, respectively, longer latency when $c_i=c_o=4$ compared to our proposed scheme due to the large number of ciphertext rotations.
 The relative latency is also becoming longer for larger $c_i/c_o$.
+Because of Gazelle’s high latency for linear layer evaluation, its performance is not considered in the evaluation of CNN classifiers in this paper.